 Chiptune started sometime in the early 1980’s.
 The name comes from how it is created.
 The artists use sound chips in old computers and arcade machines and synthesizers to make music.
 Most of the time the chips used are from obsolete/old computers and gaming systems, which gives it the classic retro sound.
 Some of the earliest house and electronic music used arcade/computer sounds in their work.

 Despite never quite reaching mainstream success as a whole, some bands have broken through.
 The most notable band to do this is Crystal Castles.
 Sharing the same name as an Atari game, Crystal Castles incorporates glitched video game and computer sounds into their music.
 Despite starting out as an underground legend, they broke into the mainstream with their first album.
-Alice Glass and Ethan Kath would go on to create three critically and commercially acclaimed albums, and play some of the biggest music festivals in the world.
+The Alice Glass fronted duo would go on to create three critically and commercially acclaimed albums, and play some of the biggest music festivals in the world.

 The MySpace era brought chiptune back to the masses for a little bit as well.
 Artists such as Unicorn Kid saw success on the then-popular social media website.
 He helped ignite a small spark that helped fellow chiptune artists get the attention they deserved.
 Starting out as just a teenager, Unicorn Kid worked his way up to major festival appearances and signing to the legendary Ministry of Sound label.
 The attention Unicorn Kid and others gathered helped artists like Anamanaguchi tour the world and even go on to play on national television.